Filtering a Subset of Tables and Visualizations on a Page in Displayr

 Strategy 2: Removing QFilter from automatically-created R Ouptuts

-Most advanced analyses and visualizations in R are automatically-generated R Outputs.
+Many analysis created in Displayr are based on R calculations.
 In edit mode, you can access their underlying code by clicking on the output and looking at Properties > R CODE in the Object Inspector.
 For example, the output below shows the R CODE of a regression model.
 When you look at the code, you will see that green formatting highlights where the code accesses any weights (QPopulationWeight) and filters (QFilter).